I Believe Art Should Be…

 Nothing Short of Amazing!!!

 I create tactile artwork.
 My art tells stories which unfold during the creation process.
 The stories are tactile for the viewer through their sense of touch and also visual in their viewing of the design.
-Whether smooth, rough, loosely woven or tightly knit, each fiber has a way of telling its own story, and as… Continue reading Artist Statement
+The nature of transparent and translucent glass allows for different narratives to be told depending on the lighting, location and… Continue reading Artist Statement

 Dori Settles is a child of the 70’s.
 Some of her fondest memories involve scented markers.
 Her undergraduate studies in Sign Language Interpreting, Communications and Linguistics also included several elective art courses.
 After working as an interpreter, and later a software test engineer, she “retired” to motherhood, and began to pursue creative endeavors as the… Continue reading Bio